Yakov Smirnoff: Career

 In 1988, Smirnoff was the featured entertainer at the annual White House Correspondents' Dinner and he appeared in some commercials for hotel chain Best Western.

-Since 1993, he has been performing at his own 2,000-seat theater, and over the years has entertained more than 5 million people in a live setting.
-His 28th consecutive season was commemorated in Branson, Missouri in 2021.
+Since 1993, he has been performing at his own 2,000 seat, state of the art theater, and over the years has entertained more than five million people in a live setting.
+His 31st consecutive season was commemorated in Branson, Missouri in 2024.
 In the late 1990s he retooled his stand-up act to focus on the differences between men and women, and on solving problems within relationships.

-In 2002, Yakov Smirnoff appeared in an episode on King of the Hill, "The Bluegrass Is Always Greener".
-Also, in an episode on The Simpsons, "The Old Man and the Key".
+In 2002, Smirnoff appeared in episodes of King of the Hill ("The Bluegrass Is Always Greener") and The Simpsons ("The Old Man and the Key").

-In 2003, he appeared on Broadway in a one-man show, As Long As We Both Shall Laugh, quoted by The New York Times as "Warmhearted, delightful, and splendidly funny!".
-He was a featured writer for AARP Magazine and gave readers advice in his column, "Happily Ever Laughter".
+In 2003, he appeared on Broadway in a one-man show, As Long As We Both Shall Laugh, deemed by Lawrence Van Gelder of The New York Times as "warmhearted", "delightful" and "splendidly funny".
+Smirnoff was also a featured writer for AARP: The Magazine and gave readers advice in his column, "Happily Ever Laughter".

 After a successful career in television, movies and Broadway, Smirnoff received a master's degree in psychology from the University of Pennsylvania.
 He has taught classes at Drury University along with Missouri State University on this topic.
 He also gives seminars and self-help workshops on the topic of improving relationships.
-Smirnoff earned his doctorate in psychology and global leadership at Pepperdine University, graduating on May 18, 2019.
+Smirnoff earned his doctorate in psychology and global leadership at Pepperdine University, graduating in May 2019.

-In 2016, Smirnoff produced and starred a PBS Comedy Special, Happily Ever Laughter, which was named "PBS Special of the Year of 2016–2017".
+In 2016, Smirnoff produced and starred in a comedy special for PBS, Happily Ever Laughter, which was named PBS Special of the Year.